roozbehaghabarari/md-lammps-metallicglass/README.md

 ## License

 This repository is intended for academic and educational purposes.
-If you reference or build upon this work in your own projects, please ensure proper attribution to the original author.
+If you reference or build upon this work in your own projects, please ensure proper attribution to the author.